Looking for a challenge?

 Students may browse the menu of problems at any appropriate time before, during, or after class (including time at home).
 The complete menu of problems is available for download as a PDF file by clicking on the image directly below this text box.
 Each student has a challenge completion matrix in the back of their math binder.
 This matrix document is also available by clicking the matrix image below and to the right.

 Students may submit their solutions (with work shown of course) to the back of their team file at any time.
 Please be certain to always include your name and the problem number.
 Mr. Colby will grade each solution and return it to the front of the file.
 Correct solutions will earn stickers on the solution and the challenge matrix.
 Incorrect solutions will be returned with feedback and may be completed and resubmitted at any time.
-By completing rows, columns, or diagonals of the matrix, student earn extra tickets for the weekly prize drawing.
-The number of tickets earned depends on the difficulty level of that row, column, or diagonal.

 At the bottom of this page you will also find the Game of the Year expressions challenge.
 This puzzle will be updated in the classroom and on this page as students discover and submit new expressions.